BonusPlay/Bifrost/README.md

 # Bifrost

 This is a small utility project to turn a discord server (guild) into a IRC client.
+It joins all IRC channels with same name as discord channels from `IRC-Channels` category.
+It also creates a channel for every unique DM under `IRC-DMs` category.

-It creates a new discord channel for every respective IRC channel.
-It also creates a channel for every unique DM.
+ To join/leave IRC channel just add/remove discord channel with same name (without `#` prefix, since discord channel names cannot contain that symbol, so if you want to join `#archlinux` add a `archlinux` channel under `IRC-Channels`).

 ## Setup